exoplatform/exo-documentation/docs/Administration.rst

 |image178|

-The membeship, such as `manager:/platform/users`, is defined by both membership type (manager, member, author...) and a group i.e. it is the combinaison between a group and a membership type to define the user's role in the group.
+The membership, such as `manager:/platform/users`, is defined by both membership type (manager, member, author...) and a group i.e. it is the combinaison between a group and a membership type to define the user's role in the group.

 .. note:: The \* membership is identical to any other type, so choosing this type means adding all available membership types.